C. Douglas Dillon

-Clarence Douglas Dillon (born Clarence Douglass Dillon; August 21, 1909 – January 10, 2003) was an American diplomat and politician, who served as U.S. Ambassador to France (1953–1957) and as the 57th Secretary of the Treasury (1961–1965).
+Clarence Douglas Dillon (born Clarence Douglass Dillon; August 21, 1909 – January 10, 2003) was an American diplomat and politician who served as the United States ambassador to France from 1953 to 1957 and as the 57th United States secretary of the treasury from 1961 to 1965.
 He was also a member of the Executive Committee of the National Security Council (ExComm) during the Cuban Missile Crisis.
+His conservative economic policies while Secretary of the Treasury were designed to protect the U.S. dollar.

 Early life

 Dillon was born on August 21, 1909, in Geneva, Switzerland, the son of American parents, Anne McEldin (née Douglass) and financier Clarence Dillon.
 Although Dillon grew up as a patrician, his paternal grandfather, Samuel Lapowski, was a poor Jewish emigrant from Poland.
 After leaving Poland, his grandfather settled in Texas after the American Civil War and married Dillon's Swedish-American grandmother.
 Dillon's father later changed his family name to Dillon, an Anglicization of "Dylion", his grandmother's maiden name.
 Dillon's mother was descended from the Graham family, Lairds of Tamrawer Castle at Kilsyth, Stirling, Scotland.

-Dillon began his education at Pine Lodge School in Lakehurst, New Jersey, which he attended at the same time as three of the Rockefeller brothers, Nelson, Laurance, and John.
-He continued at Groton School in Massachusetts, then at Harvard University, A.B. magna cum laude 1931 in American history and literature.
+Dillon began his education at Pine Lodge School in Lakehurst, New Jersey.
+He continued at Groton School in Massachusetts, then at Harvard College, A.B. magna cum laude 1931 in American history and literature.
 Dillon earned a varsity letter for football his senior year.